 The conventional refinance option is very similar to the actual conventional loan process.
 Only the borrowers that will appear on the mortgage must submit asset and income documentation.
 The loan officer uses bank statements and pay stubs to verify the borrower’s assets and income.

-To qualify for a conventional refinance you will need a home appraisal report to show the value of the property and calculate LVT.
+To qualify for a conventional refinance you will need a home appraisal report to show the value of the property and calculate LTV.
 If the home is appraised higher than the current remaining loan amount, this means that the home as real estate has gained equity and the borrower can tap into this equity.

 Trust Society Mortgage for Your Conventional Refinance Loan